 Evidence of Police

 Witness, Sergeant Allcott of Kenilworth Police stated that on receiving information from Brewer that Rainbow had shot him, he started off in a cab in pursuit of the deceased.
 At Stoneleigh he heard that a man had driven through the village at a rapid-rate about half-a-hour before.
 About a quarter of a mile from Weston he found an ownerless pony and trap tethered up to a gate which he thought was probably Rainbow’s.
 A search of the the ditches and adjoining fields could not locate Rainbow.
 On arriving at Wappenbury witness procured the assistance of P. C. Greaves.
 When they got within 200 yards of the deceased house, they came across William Rainbow, deceased’s brother, who was on his way to alert the police, he told them his brother had shot himself.
 When witness went into the bedroom he saw Rainbow lying on the floor dead and bleeding profusely from a bullet wound near the right temple.
 In the pockets of an overcoat on the bed he found a total of 22 bullets.
-The revolver was a new one and the bullet extracted from Brewer corresponded to those found in the overcoat.
+The revolver was new, and the bullet extracted from Brewer corresponded to those found in the overcoat.

 The Verdict